-Designed for Nonprofit Professionals, Planned Giving Demystified
+Designed for Nonprofit Professionals, Planed Giving Demystified

 SAN RAFAEL, CA — Center for Volunteer & Nonprofit Leadership (CVNL) will be hosting a panel workshop on October 21, 2015, focused on planned giving.
 The workshop aims to educate nonprofits about the various ways they can successfully incorporate planned giving into their fundraising repertoire.
 “There has been greater emphasis in the past few years on nonprofits wanting to build endowments, and planned giving is one way to do that,” said Linda Davis, CEO at CVNL.
 “This panel will be beneficial for nonprofits of all shapes and sizes, as there are multiple ways to approach planned giving and encourage donors to leave a legacy.”

-Four experts in philanthropic planning will lead the panel: Jack Alotto, VP of Programs for the Association of Fundraising Professionals, Golden Gate Chapter; Linda Sweeney, Senior Philanthropic Planner at Marin Community Foundation; Barbara Murphy, Partner at Farella Braun + Martel LLP; and Michael Yochum, Wealth Advisor and First Vice President of Investments at UBS Financial Services.
+Four experts in philanthropic planning will lead the panel: Jack Alotto, VP of Programs for the Association of Fundraising Professionals, Golden Gate Chapter; Linda Sweeney, Senior Philanthropic Planer at Marin Community Foundation; Barbara Murphy, Partner at Farella Braun + Martel LLP; and Michael Yochum, Wealth Advisor and First Vice President of Investments at UBS Financial Services.
 The workshop will use case studies to illustrate the importance and effectiveness of planned giving, including private foundations and donor advised funds.
-“Planned giving today isn’t solely for the benefit of large nonprofits who can hire financial specialists,” said Alotto.
+“Planed giving today isn’t solely for the benefit of large nonprofits who can hire financial specialists,” said Alotto.
 “Many small nonprofits with one or two fundraising professionals are launching their own successful programs or expanding their informal efforts.”

 Event Details: Wednesday, October 21, 9:00 a.m. – 11:30 a.m.